adedomin/CSC311-game-design/_posts/2015-04-17-Final Project - Walkthrough.md

 This activity also contains various handlers, some that are effectively timers.
 The handlers that implement a sleep(long) function are timers;
 They only serve the purpose of executing their handleMessage() code at a fixed interval.
-These timers' purpose is to execute the http client to retrieve game data.
+The purpose of these timers are to execute threaded http clients to retrieve game data.

 To process server obtained data, the String.split method is used.
 String split is useful to create an array of strings delimited by a regular expression.